BP gets an ombudsman

-He will have a staff of two who will operate a 24-hour call center.
-They'll take complaints from BP workers across the U.S.
+He’ll have a staff of two who will operate a 24-hour call center.
+They’ll take complaints from BP workers across the U.S.

-The company's been criticized for ignoring reports about pipe corrosion in Alaska long before the big oil spill there in the spring.
+The company’s been criticized for ignoring reports about pipe corrosion in Alaska long before the big oil spill there in the spring.
+His appointment by BP is largely a public relations exercise, says analyst David Buik — and a much-needed one.

 In London, this is Stephen Beard for Marketplace.